What is Color Run?

 As well as the tissue damage, the corn starch based powder also caused adhesions which could cause your body to trigger multiple different inflammation responses that could ultimately result in scarring.

-Is Running A Color Run with Asthma Safe?
+Answer: Is Running A Color Run with Asthma Safe?

 While the color powder adds another level to the event, it could negatively impact the participants in the crowd who suffer with pulmonary and respiratory issues.

 According to Dr. Kevin Parks of the Allergy and Asthma Center of Southern Oregon, inhaling the color powder during the runs can be irritating to the airways and cause a thickening of the mucous lining.

 For those without any pulmonary issues, such as Asthma, this could lead to coughing, but ultimately will be fine and not a problem.
 For those with Asthma, inhaling the color powder could be similar to inhaling dust, wildfire smoke, or other pollutants.

 This could lead to those participants who have Asthma to require their rescue inhaler during or after the event.
 These symptoms of coughing, shortness of breath, and in some cases needing a rescue inhaler could potentially last for several days.

 Can I still participate?

 The good news is that while there are risks to participating, you can still participate safely in these fun filled events!

 Throughout the color stations where you will have the color powder thrown at you, the volunteers are instructed to throw the color powder at your lower body to try and keep the amount of color powder participants in the event inhale to a minimum.